puppetlabs/puppet-docs/source/pe/3.2/trouble_comms.markdown

 * If time is out of sync, get it in sync.
 Keep in mind that NTP can behave unreliably on virtual machines.
 * If you have any certificates that aren't valid until the future:
     * Delete the certificate on the puppet master with `puppet cert clean <NODE NAME>`.
-    * Delete the SSL directory on the offending agent with `rm -rf $(puppet agent --configprint ssldir)`.
+    * Delete the SSL directory on the offending agent with `rm -r $(puppet agent --configprint ssldir)`.
     * Run `puppet agent --test` on that agent to generate a new certificate request, then sign that request on the master with `puppet cert sign <NODE NAME>`.

 #### Did You Previously Have an Unrelated Node With the Same Certname?